-You will work in a small group (three people) to produce a film to be screened during the final week of the course.
+You will work in pairs to produce a film to be screened during the final week of the course.
 You will create a video speaking about a topic that interests you and related to what we have covered in the course.
 More information and rubric will be shared with you in week 8.